kmlm/full-stack-project/README.md

 I completed the project with a one to many relationship between a user and books.
 The Wish list relies on the books resource and pulls individual rows from that table to display for the user.

-After creating the databse and launching my initial migration to Heroku, the first step was to scaffold the resource.
+After creating the database and launching my initial migration to Heroku, the first step was to scaffold the resource.
 I generated a scaffold for books that included columns for title, author, isbn, and price and included a reference to user so that it belonged to user in a one to many relationship.
 I then migrated again with the new migration file created.
 I assigned the routes for books excepting new and edit.

 The user model, routes, serializer, controller and curl scripts were already set up and I did not need to make adjustments.
 I moved on to the books controller.
 I set it up so that it inherits from protected controller.
 I wanted to ensure that a user only had access to the books on their list so for the index, set_user, and create methods I set it up so that it would be run using current_user.